 Earlier, while moaning to Liz, Michelle can’t resist a demeaning dig when Steve does try to talk.
 Liz is coaching her and Tim is coaching Steve.
 It’s going not badly, all considered, when Michelle stomps off again saying Tim and Steve are acting like a pair of juveniles.
 Oh just wonderful, Michelle, and why exactly does Steve and everyone else think you are so good for him?

 So despite some great visuals of their return to the Rovers, I couldn’t get past the thought that Steve is back to a life of being nagged, henpecked and lorded over by Michelle.
 And being told how lucky he is.

 The circus came to town last Friday.
 The Great Benjamin’s Circus at the Princess Louise Park in Sussex.
-Catching sight of a circus tent with lights flashing and flags flying – all the ‘adulting’ I was in town to do went right out of the window.
-Errands would get done, after the circus, whenever.
+Catching sight of a huge tent with lights flashing and flags flying – all the ‘adulting’ I was in town to do went right out of the window.
+Errands would get done – after the circus, whenever.

 One ring under canvas.
 Settle in, ladies and gentlemen, boys and girls, and enjoy the show.